umjourje/EEL480-Laboratorio_de_Sistemas_Digitais-2023.1/README.md

 # Anexo A
-> colocar as fotos do passo a passo da instalação do quartus
+> MELHORAR AQUI - colocar as fotos do passo a passo da instalação do quartus